-Frequency is measured by clamping the butt of the shaft using our proprietary Fujikura pneumatic frequency machine with a 200.7 gram weight chuck with a bore depth of 1.25 inches.
-The shaft is deflected and the number of times the shaft oscillates is your Cycles per Minute, this number correlates to the butt stiffness of the shaft and has absolutely nothing to do with the tip stiffness.
+Frequency is measured using our proprietary Fujikura pneumatic frequency machine.
+We clamp the butt of the shaft with a 200.7 gram weight chuck with a bore depth of 1.25 inches.
+The shaft is deflected and the number of times the shaft oscillates is your Cycles per Minute.
+This number correlates to the butt stiffness of the shaft.
+Frequency testing does not measure the tip stiffness of the shaft.

 What is the best shaft for my handicap?

 Your handicap does not correlate to how you deliver the head of the club to the ball.
 Go to one of our Charter dealers in your area and get fit for your swing.

 What is the difference between the Motore Speeder and the Fuel?

 Motore Speeder and Fuel have different technologies and have difference performance characteristics.
 Motore Speeder is designed to deliver the clubhead to the ball as fast and efficient as possible.
 Fuel is designed to store energy during the swing and release the energy at impact for maximum power.
 Find a Charter Dealer in your area to get fit with the right shaft for you unique swing.

 Maximize your ball speed, launch angle and spin rate.
 Get fit by a professional club fitter with the correct head loft, shaft and club length to your unique swing.

 Motore Speeder and Fuel are among the leading shafts on all professional tours, according to Darrell Survey.
 The Fujikura Speeder brand has been the #1 shaft brand consistently used by tour pros for more than a decade and has been attributed to pioneering the custom shaft industry as a whole.
 The new Motore Speeder 757 (and other three models available) is the newest evolution of the Speeder brand and is producing longer distances than any other shaft on the market currently.

 How does the Fuel compare to the Diamana White?